35 Best BUJO Spreads for a Colorful Summer 2024

 Engaging in the arts yourself, fosters an appreciation for artwork and the creative process, and helps you become a more successful artist.
 By creating your own artwork, you develop insight into the techniques, styles, and meanings behind other works of art, leading to a deeper understanding and enjoyment of visual culture.
 For example, once you learn color theory, you start to notice it everywhere; from football teams to soda brands.

 To be a successful artist, you need to appreciate the arts.
-You can do this by learning about and analyzing artwork, attending museums, supporting local artists, arts markets and galleries.
+You can do this by learning about and analyzing artwork, attending museums, supporting local artists, and visiting arts markets and galleries.
 If you are interested in learning more about art history and art styles, I suggest you take this quick quiz I made!

 gesture drawing pink and purple sketch showing how to be a more successful artist